Public Health Wales – Service Design for Sexual Health

-ProMo-Cymru worked in partnership with Public Health Wales to develop a new digital sexual health tool for young people through a process of Service Design.
+We worked with Public Health Wales and young people to develop a better digital sexual health service that changed what could be a 2 hour wait for triage into 40 seconds.
 The project was funded by YLab, Cardiff University and Welsh Government’s Innovate to Save programme.

 Our project found strong indicators that available online NHS sexual health information and other online information is not in a format that young people can easily understand and act on.
 This may result in additional demand on the NHS and young people not being seen at the right time for treatment.
 Worryingly, of the 35 young people, we worked with not one could correctly act on the sexual health information they found online.
 This resulted in young people telling us that they would visit a sexual health clinic the next day if they had a concern.